 I. UNIVERSITY ORGANIZATION FOR PROCUREMENT

-Pursuant to ABOR Policy 3-802 the Director of Procurement and Contracting Services Department, under the direction of the University President, has the authority to commit University funds for the procurement of supplies, equipment and contractual services on behalf of the University and Arizona Board of Regents.
-Consistent with this ABOR Policy, the Director of Procurement and Contracting Services has the authority to promulgate written policies and procedures governing the procurement and management of materials, services and construction to be procured by the University and the disposal of materials.
+Pursuant to ABOR Policy 3-802 the Chief Procurement Officer of the University, under the direction of the University President, has the authority to commit University funds for the procurement of supplies, equipment and contractual services on behalf of the University and Arizona Board of Regents.
+Consistent with this ABOR Policy, the Chief Procurement Officer has the authority to promulgate written policies and procedures governing the procurement and management of materials, services and construction to be procured by the University and the disposal of materials.
 Unauthorized purchases may be considered a personal obligation.

-Only the Procurement Director, his designees and other University personnel designated by the President may commit the University to the purchase of either goods or services, or both.
+Only the Chief Procurement Officer, or designees and other University personnel designated by the President may commit the University to the purchase of either goods or services, or both.

 Sponsored Projects is responsible for negotiating, writing, administering, and closing out subcontracts for research.